Nexus-Mods/NexusMods.App/docs/development-guidelines/UIStylingGuidelines.md

 - The first level is the 'Primitive' later, (e.g. `Red100`, `Red50`, `Green100`, ...).
 - The second level is the 'Brand' palette of 'Semantic' colours, (e.g. `BrandWarning90`, `BrandInfo50`, ...).
-- The third level is the 'Element' palette of colors that should be used directly in the Styles of the UI Elements, (e.g. `ElementBackgroundNeutralMidBrush`, `ElementForegroundPrimaryStrongBrush`, ...).
+- The third level is the 'Element' palette of colors that should be used directly in the Styles of the UI Elements, (e.g. `SurfaceNeutralMidBrush`, `PrimaryStrongBrush`, ...).

 !!! tip "The main idea is that of separating the names of the colours used in the Styles, from the actual values."

-This way, if the design team decides to change the colour of all `Information` elements, this can be accomplished by changing the value of the `ElementInfo` colour, without having to change the name of the colour in all the Styles.
+This way, if the design team decides to change the colour of all `Information` elements, this can be accomplished by changing the value of the `Info` colour, without having to change the name of the colour in all the Styles.

 !!! tip "The Theme project should always prefer to user the third level of the colour system when possible."